lvl-up/page_magic/README.md

 ```

 ## Hooks
-PageMagic provides hooks to allow you to interact at the right moments with your pages
+PageMagic provides hooks to allow you to interact at the right moments with your pages.

+**Note:** with hooks you may well find PageMagic's [watchers](#watchers) useful.

 ### On load hook
 PageMagic lets you define an on_load hook for your pages.
 This lets you write any custom wait logic you might need